 Whether having true ancestry from the Emerald Isle or just through osmosis by wearing green garb from head to toe, it's all in fun, and either way, I raise my pint to you.

-Tools to make this soda bread recipe
+Tools to make classic Irish soda bread recipe

 - Parchment paper– The best baking item.
 I always use parchment paper.